 Keep us, good Lord,

 be with those who care for the sick,

 and lift up all who are brought low;

 knowing that nothing can separate us from your love

 Find more more resources to help you pray here

 If you would like someone to pray with or for you, please contact the office.

-When there’s not a pandemic on, if you’d like to pray with others, on Tuesday mornings, you can join us at 9.15am for a simple spoken prayer service in the Worship space.
+When there’s not a pandemic on, if you’d like to pray with others, on Tuesday mornings, you can join us at 9.15am for an informal but communal time of prayer in the Worship space.
 Both of our Sunday services have dedicated time set aside for prayer as part of the service.
-During lockdown, you’re welcome to join our Tuesday prayer service on Zoom, or our prayer meeting for Townhill on Monday evenings, please contact the office for login details.
+During lockdown, you’re welcome to join our Tuesday prayer service on Zoom, or our prayer meeting for Townhill on Monday evenings, please contact the office for login details

 If you’d like someone to pray for you or a loved one, please contact the office with your prayer request and we will add you to our prayer chain where people in our community will add your prayer request to their daily prayers

 We can also arrange for someone to pray with you one to one.
 Again, contact the office.
 During lockdown, this would be over Zoom or by telephone